ucsd-nlp-mgta415/mgta415-nlp-demo/README.md

 3. Docker installed on your local machine.
 Follow the [Docker installation instructions](https://docs.docker.com/get-docker/) for your operating system.
 4. Windows Subsystem for Linux (WSL) for Windows users or a Unix-based system (macOS) for macOS users.
 5. Basic understanding of Git and Docker commands.

-## Accepting the Assignment

-1. You will receive an invitation link to the GitHub Classroom for this assignment.
-2. Click on the link, and you will be directed to GitHub Classroom.
-3. If prompted, authorize GitHub Classroom to access your GitHub account.
-4. Accept the assignment.
-This will create a private repository for your submission.

 ## Setting Up Your Repository